San0160/Statistics-and-Trends/README.md

 # Statistics-and-Trends
-This is an assignment for Statistics and Trends
+Assignment for Statistics and Trends